Metal-Milonga/BCV-Backup-Scripts/README.md

 ### Why is it here:

 This script is here for preservation mostly.
-It is not intended to be used by anyone, because the technology it was used on is 10+ years old.
+It is not intended to be used by anyone, because the technology it was used on was popular in the late 1990 and early 2000s.
 I doubt you would find these systems in a production environment anymore.
 I started the scripting in 2001 or 2002.
 It went live in 2002.
 I understand it ran for quite a while after I left.

 ### How it was used: